BetaHydri/RC4_AD_Check/README.md

 ## Overview

 RC4 is a deprecated encryption algorithm that is considered cryptographically weak.
 This tool scans your entire Active Directory forest to identify:
-- Users with RC4 encryption enabled
 - Computers with RC4 encryption enabled
 - Domain trusts with RC4 encryption enabled
-- Objects with no encryption types specified (which fall back to RC4)
+- Computer objects with no encryption types specified (which fall back to RC4)

+**Important Note**: User objects are not scanned because `msDS-SupportedEncryptionTypes` is a computer-based setting only.
+User Kerberos encryption is controlled by:
+- The computer they authenticate from
+- Domain-level Group Policy settings
+- Domain Controller configuration

 ## Features

 - **Forest-wide scanning**: Automatically discovers and scans all domains in the forest
-- **Comprehensive object coverage**: Audits Users, Computers, and Domain Trusts
+- **Comprehensive object coverage**: Audits Computers and Domain Trusts (User objects not applicable for msDS-SupportedEncryptionTypes)
 - **Advanced GPO verification**: Comprehensive analysis of Group Policy settings with detailed linking information
 - **Enhanced debug capabilities**: Detailed troubleshooting output for GPO detection and analysis
 - **Flexible server connectivity**: Support for connecting to specific domain controllers